RFID discussions: Boston, LA, Las Vegas

 Coming up: The 6th Annual RFID World is a a conference and exhibition Sept.
 8-10, 2008, at the MGM Grand Casino and Resort in Las Vegas.
 Walmart’s Linda Dillman and Best Buy’s Robert Willett will present a lineup of innovative thought leaders to discuss issues facing the RFID industry and offer insight into its future.
 According to producer CMP, more enterprise users and systems integrators attend RFID World than any other RFID or track-and-trace technology event.
 Last year, more than 3,500 people attended the conference, including business executives and, IT professionals, as well as system integrators, distributors, and VARs.

-See other Control Engineering-related events
+Control Engineering-related events

 Control Engineering provides other RFID information: